top of page

 Now finally we come to Gan Shan.
 Voted not only the best takeout spot in WNC, but also one of the best in Chinese, this stylish west Asheville eatery serves sophisticated Asian-fusion with a focus on locally-sourced ingredients.

-I find their dishes are always recognizable, but with a little added pizzazz; their own original take on it.
+I find their dishes are always recognizable, but made unique with a custom Gan Shan twist.
 Banh mi with pork pate, for instance.
-Drunken noodles with pineapple.
-And a monthly variation on chicken shio ramen, featuring confit cherry tomatoes.
+Drunken noodles with pineapple and a monthly variation on chicken shio ramen, featuring confit cherry tomatoes.
 It wouldn’t occur to me to put tomatoes in ramen, but it occurred to Gan Shan, and by golly, it works.

 Businesses Mentioned